Townsville: Establishment

 The Burdekin River's seasonal flooding made the establishment of a seaport north of the river essential to the nascent inland cattle industry.
 John Melton Black of Woodstock Station, an employee of Sydney entrepreneur and businessman Robert Towns, dispatched Andrew Ball, Mark Watt Reid and a detachment of 8 troopers of the Native Police under the command of John Marlow to search for a suitable site.
 Ball's party reached the Ross Creek in April 1864 and established a camp below the rocky spur of Melton Hill, near the present Customs House on The Strand.

 Edward Kennedy, a Native Police officer accompanying the group, recalled how his "boys" (the Aboriginal troopers) chased four or five local tribesmen into the ocean.
 Kennedy then stated that he "left the "boys" in the water, pumping lead and hurling derisive cries at them, neither of which seemed to reach their mark".
 A member of the expedition who was from a town in the south accidentally shot dead an elderly Aboriginal man.
-He said that he thought he was being stalked by an alligator.
+He said that he thought an alligator was stalking him.
 On the return journey to Port Denison, the group "dispersed" another Aboriginal camp in reprisal for the killing of a shepherd.
-After the fighting, the "boys" rounded up around 12 women and each took turns based on their rank in selecting one.
+After the fighting, the "boys" rounded up around 12 women, each taking turns based on their rank in selecting one.
 "In five minutes, each had chosen their spouse and the ceremony was complete."

-The next group of colonists, led by W. A. Ross, arrived at Cleveland Bay from Woodstock Station on 5 November of that year.
-In 1866 Robert Towns visited for three days, his first and only visit.
+The next group of colonists, led by W. A. Ross, arrived at Cleveland Bay from Woodstock Station on 5 November that year.
+In 1866, Robert Towns visited for three days, his first and only visit.
 He agreed to provide ongoing financial assistance to the new settlement and Townsville was named in his honour.
 Townsville was declared a municipality in February 1866, with John Melton Black elected as its first Mayor.
 Townsville developed rapidly as the major port and service centre for the Cape River, Gilbert, Ravenswood, Etheridge and Charters Towers goldfields.
 Regional pastoral and sugar industries also expanded and flourished.

+The Alligator Creek meatworks was established in 1879.
+Up to 1500 workers, many who resided in Townsville, would work at the factory.
+It helped to build up the economy of Townsville.
+Jack Flowers was a local of Townsville and started working at Alligator Creek when he was 13 years old (in 1913).
+He worked there for 58 years and would walk from Townsville to Alligator Creek.
+In 1915, the train line extended from Townsville out to Alligator Creek and in 1946 there was a dispute with workers who left work 15 minutes early to catch the 4:30 pm train back to town and the factory threatened to sack 340 workers reporting that it wasn’t 15 minutes but some had stopped working at 3:45 or 4 pm.